-JPX Group's business is based on financial instruments markets.
-However, market conditions change with developments in the external environment including local and global economic conditions, financial policies, and geopolitical risks.
+In the markets that JPX Group operates, market conditions change with developments in the external environment including local and global economic conditions, financial policies, and geopolitical risks.
 As such, JPX Group recognizes that its most pressing management challenge is to stably provide market infrastructure that is highly satisfactory for its users.